Non-Gaussian Uncertainty Minimization Based Control of Stochastic Nonlinear Robotic Systems: Deterministic Optimization

 In this section, we transform the optimization problem in \eqref{P1} into a deterministic optimization in terms of the moments of the probability distributions of the states and state feedback gains as follows:

 where the objective function is in terms of first and second order moments (covariance matrix) of the state $\mathbf{x}(k+1)$ defined in Section \ref{sec_deviation}, and the constraint \eqref{P2_1} implies the nonlinear uncertainty propagation step in \eqref{P1_1}, \eqref{P1_2}, \eqref{P1_3} described in detail in Section \ref{sec_uncer_prop}.
-We can solve the obtained nonlinear optimization using off-the-shelf interior point solvers.\\
+The obtained optimization problem is in general non-convex, except for some simple scenarios.
+We can solve the optimization problem using off-the-shelf interior point solvers.\\